zhivkopetrov/robotics_v1/README.md

 # If instead a Universal Robots Simulator (URSim) is used, start it with:
 ./scripts/run/run_ursim_ur_driver_rviz.sh

-# This will start a docker container which will contain:
+# This will start two docker VNC server containers, which will contain:
 # - Universal Robots ROS2 driver
 # - Universal Robots Simulator (URSim) - utilising a ur5 robot
 # - Rviz2

+# To access the VNC Servers use a VNC Client of your choice
+# For example VNC Viewer - https://www.realvnc.com/en/connect/download/viewer/

+Access the Universal Robots Simulator (URSim) VNC Server:
+Address: 0.0.0.0:5900
+Password: ursim

+Access the Rviz2 + Universal Robots ROS2 driver VNC Server:
+Address: 0.0.0.0:5566
+No password is needed

 # Helper utility node, exposing beginner-friendly API from the robot
 ros2 launch urscript_bridge launch.py